Local Government (Scotland) Act 1889

 The Local Government (Scotland) Act 1889 (52 & 53 Vict. c.
-50) is an act of the Parliament of the United Kingdom which was passed on 26 August 1889.
+50) was an act of the Parliament of the United Kingdom which was passed on 26 August 1889.
 The main effect of the act was to establish elected county councils in Scotland.
 In this it followed the pattern introduced in England and Wales by the Local Government Act 1888 (51 & 52 Vict. c.
 41).

 County councils

 The act provided that a county council should be established in each county, consisting of elected councillors.
 The term "county" was defined as excluding any royal burgh or parliamentary burgh, but with provisions that the county council would have powers over such burghs which met certain criteria, principally being those burghs which had fewer than 7,000 people at the time of the 1881 census.
 The burghs which remained independent of county council control were not listed in the act, but it was subsequently determined that there were 26 such burghs: